GREAT FRIGATEBIRD (Fregata minor) – ‘Iwa – (See images below)

 DISTRIBUTION: This bird is common in the tropical and subtropical seas around the world.
+It is indigenous to Hawaii.
 The Northwestern Hawaiian Islands are their northernmost breeding range.
 The Hawaiian population is estimated at around 10,000 birds.

 CONSERVATION: Although not yet considered at risk thanks to its large range and still healthy population, the great frigatebird can still be impacted in some areas by loss of habitat and human disturbance.
 Predation of eggs by animals and humans can be an issue as well.